Great Smoky Mountains Parkway: Route description

-The Great Smoky Mountains Parkway begins as a segment of US 441 at the Tennessee–North Carolina state line in the Great Smoky Mountains National Park a few miles south of Gatlinburg.
-Entering Gatlinburg, the route widens to four lanes as an undivided arterial route.
-In downtown Gatlinburg, the route turns north at an intersection with US 321, beginning a wrong-way concurrency with that route.
+The Great Smoky Mountains Parkway begins as US 441 and SR 73 Scenic at the boundary between the national park and the city limits of Gatlinburg, where it continues into the park as two-lane Newfound Gap Road.
+The route immediately widens to four lanes as an undivided arterial route.
+In downtown Gatlinburg, the route has several intersections with surface streets, and signalized pedestrian crosswalks are provided across the road in frequent intervals.
+The route turns north at an intersection with US 321, where SR 73 Scenic ends, and beginning a wrong-way concurrency with the former route.